← Biology

 3. The required mass (ng) and volume (µL), plus a recipe (master mix/reagents and remaining water), will appear.

 This is a quantity calculator.
-Recommended conditions vary by kit and protocol, so follow your protocol.
-Golden Gate reagent presets are examples for calculation only.
+Reaction conditions still depend on your kit and protocol.
+Golden Gate reagent presets are examples for planning only.

 Inputs (fragment table)